 Salam Sarhan Founder and Director London UK

-Writer and journalist with 3 books and over one thousand article on wide range of subjects in Arabic and English.
-Worked as senior editor, TV presenter and commentator in many leading media establishments, including Alarabiya, BBC, Sky Arabia, Alarab daily and The Arab Weekly.
-Highly involved in many political and humanitarian campaigns.
+Writer and journalist with three books and over one thousand articles on a wide range of subjects in Arabic and English.
+Worked as senior editor, TV presenter, producer and commentator for numerous leading media establishments, including BBC, Alarabiya, Sky Arabia, Alarab daily and The Arab Weekly.
+Highly involved in many political and humanitarian campaigns

 Art historian, artist and novelist in English and Arabic.
-University lecturer and regular contributor to various international conferences and forums in UK, Austria, Spain, Mexico, Sweden, Iraq.
-Exhibited art in Baghdad, London, Newcastle, Lebanon, Sweden and Austria.
+University lecturer and regular contributor to various international conferences and forums in the UK, Austria, Spain, Mexico, Sweden, Iraq.
+Exhibited her art in Baghdad, London, Newcastle, Lebanon, Sweden and Austria.
 Awarded the Millennium Award and Fellowship.
 Leading figure in cultural, justice and women’s rights.
 Chair of Multi Cultural Integration Centre.
 Consultant for North Tyneside College on cultural issues.
-Running an event ‘Remembering Al Mutanabbi’, a street that was blown up by Daash.
+Running the regular cultural events ‘Remembering Al Mutanabbi’, a street that was blown up by Daash.
 Founder of ‘Save World Cultural Heritage’ an initiative to ban the trade in artifacts from ancient archaeological sites in Iraq.

 Founder and Chairman of Al Mezmaah Studies & Research Centre in Dubai since 2012.
 Has worked at the government of Dubai in the cultural field for many years, leading research and setting strategic plans to develop the cultural sector in the United Arab Emirates.
-He contributed to writing the curriculum of National and Social subjects at the Ministry of Education in the UAE.
-A well published writer and researcher in a wide range of topics, including humanities, culture, politics, anthropology and Political Islam.
-He is an author of many books and studies in Arabic and English, alongside regular contributions as a columnist in the press.
+Contributed to writing the curriculum of National and Social subjects at the Ministry of Education in the UAE.
+Well published writer and researcher in a wide range of topics, including humanities, culture, politics, anthropology and Political Islam.
+Author of many books and studies in Arabic and English, alongside regular contributions as a columnist in the press.

 Academic, journalist and author.
 He has various public roles, including Secretary General of the G20 Foundation, Editor of The London Magazine, Peace Ambassador for Iraq, Patron of the Arts in the Vatican and Chief Political Advisor to the Centre for Issues and Crisis Management.
 He also advises the Vatican’s Institute of Human Dignity.
 For some years he has been active in the discourses of reconciliation and tolerance.

-Was a member of the European Parliament representing Scotland (1999-2014).
+Former member of the European Parliament representing Scotland (1999-2014).
 President of the Parliament’s Delegation for Relations with Iraq (2009-14).
 Chairman of the Friends of a Free Iran Intergroup (2004-14).
 Coordinator of the Campaign for Iran Change (CiC).
 International lecturer on the Middle East and president of the European Iraqi Freedom Association (EIFA).
-Very deeply involved in political, justice and humanitarian campaigns especially in the Middle East.
+Very deeply involved in political, justice and humanitarian campaigns, especially in the Middle East.

 An internationally recognized pioneer in girl’s education and a tireless advocate of women’s rights.
 As the Director of the Gibran Chair for Values and Peace at the University of Maryland, she designs academic programs centred on promoting peace and on breaking barriers to peace.
 Rihani served as co-chair of the United Nations Girls’ Education Initiative (UNGEI) from 2008 to 2010.

-Emeritus Professor of Arabic and chair of the department of Near Eastern languages and civilizations.
+Emeritus Professor of Arabic and chair of the department of Near Eastern languages and civilizations, University of Pennsylvania.
 In 1968 he obtained the first ever doctorate in modern Arabic literature from Oxford University.
-Was named the Sascha Jane Patterson Harvie Professor of Social Thought and Comparative Ethics, School of Arts & Sciences, University of Pennsylvania.
+He was named the Sascha Jane Patterson Harvie Professor of Social Thought and Comparative Ethics, School of Arts & Sciences, University of Pennsylvania.
 Author of numerous articles and translations, in addition to a major study on the Arabic novel and an anthology of critical writings.

 Academic in Cambridge University, resides between Cambridge and Erbil – Iraq.
 Specialises in the documentation of the endangered Assyrian language and Iraqi Cultural Heritage.
 Founder of Assyrian Research Archive.
 Founder of Enheduanna Publishing, Sarqaya Publishing and Assyrian Language & Culture Trust.
 Deeply involved in cultural, justice and humanitarian work.

 Award winner play writer in English.
-His plays were performed since 2007 in many main theatres in London, Washington San Francisco among many others.
-Has translated many plays and books to English and contributed to many more.
+His plays were performed since 2007 in many main theatres in London, Washington and San Francisco among many others.
+Translated many plays and books to English and contributed to many more.
 Recipient of George Devine, Meyer-Whitworth, Pearson and Bay Area theatre awards as well as the Arab British Centre Award for Culture.
-He is from Iraqi origin, born in Prague and lives in London.